 Around noon on the day after Nixon’s speech, some 500 Kent State students and faculty gather on the Commons, a large, grassy area in the middle of campus.
 They bury a copy of the Constitution to symbolize Nixon’s “murder” of constitutional principles by invading Cambodia without a declaration of war or consultation with Congress.
 A second rally that afternoon also ends peacefully.

 That Friday night, a crowd of drunken protestors form in downtown Kent and begin taunting local police and breaking some store windows.
-The town’s entire police force mobilizes, forcing the demonstrators back to campus after Ohio Mayor LeRoy Satrom declares a state of emergency.
+The town’s entire police force mobilizes, forcing the demonstrators back to campus after Kent mayor LeRoy Satrom declares a state of emergency.
 Things finally quiet down by 2:30 a.m.

 National Guard Arrives at Kent State